Vacation Rental Damages: How to Make Sure You’re Covered

 Be Firm on Pushback

-If the guest objects to paying for damages, politely but firmly tell them that they agreed to be charged for damage in their rental agreement, and that if they choose to contest it with the listing site or their credit card company, you will be able to show that the damage occurred during their stay.
+If the guest objects to paying for damages, politely but firmly tell them that they agreed to be charged for damage in their rental agreement.
+If they choose to contest it with the listing site or their credit card company, you will be able to show that the damage occurred during their stay.

 Guests may threaten a bad review if you charge them.
 Conduct your communication in writing so that you can report the threat to the listing site in question.
-Listing sites will remove bad reviews that are retaliatory.
+Listing sites – and review sites like Google Reviews – will remove bad reviews that are retaliatory in nature.
+If you have email evidence that the bad review is in retaliation for retaining a vacation rental damage deposit, you are extremely likely to win the dispute.